 Typical business intelligence implementations allow business users to easily consume data specific to their goals and daily tasks.
 The ability to analyze both past and present events unlocks information about the current state and is essential for remaining competitive in today’s data-forward market.
-With that in mind, there are some common limitations that many organizations encounter when relying on these tools alone.
+With that in mind, there are some common business intelligence challenges that many organizations encounter when relying on these tools alone.

 Limitation 1: Useful Insights, Trends, and Patterns Arise Only When Looking at the Right Data, Within the Proper Context